Kiki Camarena: DEA personnel abroad

 As part of these efforts, the first American narcotics law enforcement office was opened in Mexico City in the mid-1960s by the Federal Bureau of Narcotics, a branch of the Treasury Department.
 A Guadalajara office was opened in 1969.
-These and other offices opened by various agencies remained in place as American drug enforcement agencies first proliferated, then finally merged into the DEA.
-While the offices were opened with Mexican government permission, they later became controversial, particularly during the Camarena case.
+These and other offices opened by various agencies remained in place as American drug enforcement agencies proliferated and merged into the DEA.
+While the offices were opened with permission from the Mexican government, they later became controversial, particularly during the Camarena case.

-DEA agents stationed in Mexico and other countries then and now are subject to a number of restrictions by the host country.
-They have no law enforcement powers, instead performing intelligence, liaison, and advisory functions, collecting and passing along information on drug trafficking, and advising on local anti-narcotics programs.
-In Mexico, although there had been an informal agreement with the Mexican federal government that agents could carry personal weapons, it was illegal for foreigners to do so and local officials were free to arrest them for this.
+DEA agents stationed in Mexico and other countries then and now are subject to several restrictions by the host country.
+They have no law enforcement powers; instead, they perform intelligence, liaison, and advisory functions, collect and pass along information on drug trafficking, and advise on local anti-narcotics programs.
+In Mexico, although there had been an informal agreement with the Mexican federal government that agents could carry personal weapons, it was illegal for foreigners to do so, and local officials were free to arrest them for this.
 DEA agents accredited to the U.S. Embassy in Mexico City had full diplomatic status, but agents in the resident offices did not and could be arrested and imprisoned without any official protections.

 American law also restricts DEA activities abroad.
-As a practical result of host country restrictions, DEA policy prohibits agents from doing undercover work abroad.
-A law known as the Mansfield amendment, introduced by Senator Mike Mansfield and passed by Congress in 1975, prohibited DEA personnel to even be present at the scene of an arrest outside the U.S. It also banned agents from using force, except where lives were threatened.
+Due to host country restrictions, DEA policy prohibits agents from doing undercover work abroad.
+A law known as the Mansfield amendment, introduced by Senator Mike Mansfield and passed by Congress in 1975, prohibited DEA personnel to be present at the scene of an arrest outside the U.S. It also banned agents from using force, except where lives were threatened.
 This later complicated DEA efforts in the investigation of Camarena's death.